That's Just the Woman in Me

-The show's format was similar to An Audience with..., where Dion was asked questions by the audience.
-Dion began the show with the triumphant "River Deep Mountain High".
-Next, she sang the first single from Taking Chances.
+The show's format resembled An Audience with..., with Dion answering questions from the audience.
+She opened with River Deep, Mountain High", followed by the first single from Taking Chances.
 She dedicated "The Power of Love" to the engaged couple Jennifer Love Hewitt and Ross McCall.
-The show continued with Dion singing "The Prayer" with Josh Groban.
-She did a little beatboxing before she performed an unreleased remix of "Eyes on Me" with will.i.am.
-She also performed the Beatles song, "Something", with Joe Walsh on guitar and dedicated the song to George Harrison's widow.
-Dion said that the song had a special place in her heart because it was the first song her son, René Charles, learned to play on the piano.
-She sang "Alone", a song written by Billy Steinberg and Tom Kelly and popularized by Heart.
-She closed the show with a song she wanted to record over 15 years ago, "That's Just the Woman in Me".
+Dion then performed "The Prayer" with Josh Groban.
+She demonstrated some beatboxing before performing an unreleased remix of "Eyes on Me" with will.i.am.
+She also performed the Beatles song "Something" with Joe Walsh on guitar, dedicating it to George Harrison's widow.
+Dion noted that the song held personal meaning because it was the first piece her son, René-Charles, learned to play on the piano.
+She later sang "Alone", written by Billy Steinberg and Tom Kelly and popularized by Heart.
+She closed the show with "That's Just the Woman in Me", a song she had wanted to record for more than 15 years.
 The song was originally recorded by fellow Eurovision Song Contest winners Katrina & The Waves.

 Dion also performed a medley of "It's All Coming Back to Me Now", "Because You Loved Me", and "To Love You More".
-Additionally, "My Heart Will Go On' was performed as the encore.
-However, those performances were cut from the broadcast.
+Additionally, "My Heart Will Go On" was performed as the encore, but these songs were cut from the broadcast.